 I work from home.
 Consequently, my studio really is a studio, in the old-fashioned sense of the word.
 Whilst I initially thought of the motorised backdrop system as a bit of a toy, in the five years I have had it, it has proven to be one of my most useful photographic purchases ever.
 I do much of my most creative thinking late into the night.
 Therefore being able to fold everything away at the click of a button and repurpose the space makes a lot of sense for me.

 Being a GNU/Linux user also means I have lots of Linux computing power available to me.
 All my photography is digitally processed with GNU/Linux.
-And the studio itself is protected with a Linux Zoneminder-based security camera system.
+And the Linux Zoneminder-based security camera system originally set up to protect the studio has acquired uses far beyond anything I initially envisaged.
 Though on the very rare occasions we go away, anything worth nicking that isn’t bolted down, is removed to another location! 🙂

 - This is how I set up my home studio.
 It is written with the intention of assisting others in doing the same.
 It is not intended as a “mine is better than yours” piece and I fully accept that other ways of doing it are available.